furiosa-ai/furiosa-sdk/docs/en/source/software/installation.rst

 In order to use the APT server as provided by FuriosaAI, the APT server must be configured on Ubuntu or Debian Linux as delineated below.
-This section may be skipped if you are using the download center, and not the APT.

 1. Install the necessary packages to access HTTPS-based APT server.